-Fontenelle Reservoir did not fill in water year 2013.
-The reservoir elevation peaked at 6,492.29 feet on July 22, 2013, which was 13.71 feet below the spillway crest.
-Reservoir releases were held steady because of the dry conditions in the summer months to balance downstream water resources and power production during the high use summer months, while also allowing for filling the reservoir to maintain sufficient water in storage for use through the fall and winter months.
-Releases peaked at 907 cfs on October 6, 2012.
-Releases were reduced to 850 cfs from November 1, 2012, through mid-May 2013 when releases were further reduced to 800 cfs.
-Hydrologic conditions continued to deteriorate and releases were further reduced to 700 cfs in mid-July and held at this rate going into the fall of 2013.
-Inflow peaked at 3,795 cfs on May 18, 2013.
+Fontenelle Reservoir filled in water year 2014.
+The reservoir elevation peaked at 6,506.15 feet on July 24, 2014, which was 0.15 feet above the spillway crest.
+Releases were made through the spillway in order to flush out accumulated debris in the spillway stilling pool.
+Inflow peaked at 10,987 cfs on June 2, 2014.
+In response to the high inflow, reservoir releases were increased during the summer months to balance downstream water resources and power production, while also allowing for filling the reservoir to maintain sufficient water in storage for use through the fall and winter months.
+Releases peaked at 8,000 cfs during June and were reduced to 1,275 cfs in August.

-Based on the August 2013 24-Month Study, the most probable April through July inflow scenario for Fontenelle Reservoir during water year 2014 is 0.618 maf, or 85 percent of average.
+Based on the August 2014 24-Month Study, the most probable April through July inflow scenario for Fontenelle Reservoir during water year 2015 is 0.700 maf, or 97 percent of average.
 This volume far exceeds the 0.345 maf storage capacity of Fontenelle Reservoir.
 For this reason, the most probable and maximum probable inflow scenarios would require releases during the spring that exceed the capacity of the powerplant to avoid uncontrolled spills from the reservoir.
-It is very likely that Fontenelle Reservoir will fill during water year 2014.
-In order to minimize high spring releases and to maximize downstream water resources and power production, the reservoir will most likely be drawn down to about elevation 6,468.00 feet by early April 2014, which is 5.00 feet above the minimum operating level for power generation, and corresponds to a volume of 0.111 maf of live storage.
+It is very likely that Fontenelle Reservoir will fill during water year 2015.
+In order to minimize high spring releases and to maximize downstream water resources and power production, the reservoir will most likely be drawn down to about elevation 6,468.00 feet by early April 2015, which is 5.00 feet above the minimum operating level for power generation, and corresponds to a volume of 0.111 maf of live storage.